 NGP Fellows receive a $1,000 stipend for participation in the summer residential program.
 NextGenPop pays for room, board, and travel expenses associated with the summer program and offers travel support to the PAA Annual Meeting.

-In 2023, the summer program will be hosted by Cornell University (June 4 – 18, 2023), and the PAA Annual Meeting will be in Columbus, Ohio (April 17 – 20, 2024).
-In subsequent years, the program will be hosted successively by Duke, UC-Irvine, and Minnesota.
+In 2024, the summer program will be hosted by Duke University (exact dates TBD), and the PAA Annual Meeting will be in Washington, DC (April 9 – 12, 2025).
+In subsequent years, the program will be hosted successively by UC-Irvine and Minnesota.
 See all program sites.

 NextGenPop will follow guidelines to maintain health and safety in the COVID-19 pandemic and will adapt aspects of the program as necessary.